Updated: Apr 29

 Even if you might be traveling onward to the Madre Selva Biological Station or Santa Cruz Forest Reserve (which are in different provinces and districts, stick with LORETO - MAYNAS - IQUITOS, you'll see why below.

 Contact phone or cell number.
 You will need to fill out BOTH SETS OF PHONE NUMBERS for the website to allow you to advance (but you can enter the same cell number twice).
 What the form doesn't indicate is that the numbers you enter MUST BE PERUVIAN PHONE NUMBERS.
 Your US land-line or cell numbers will not be accepted and you won't be able to complete the sworn declaration.
 If you have reservations at a hotel in Peru, you can provide that number.
-If you are traveling with Project Amazonas and/or MT Amazon Expeditions, we will provide you with the name, cell number and email address of our transfer agent - Guillermo Guerra Perez.
-Guillermo is located in Iquitos, but is in regular contact with groups, so he is the best contact.
-On my recent trip, the Ministry of Health DID call up to ask if I was experiencing any Covid-19 symptoms, and Guillermo was able to tell them "no".
+If you are traveling with Project Amazonas and/or MT Amazon Expeditions, we will provide you with the name, cell number and email address of our transfer agent or general manager.
+These individuals are in Iquitos, but are in regular contact with groups, so they are the best contacts.
+On my Nov/Dec trip, the Ministry of Health DID call up to ask if I was experiencing any Covid-19 symptoms, and our contact was able to tell them "no".
 Even if you might have a Peru chip for your cell phone, there is no or spotty service at the field stations, so putting that number isn't a good option.

 The country code for Peru is: 51